Interfacelab/ilab-media-tools/readme.txt

 = How does this compare to WP Offload S3? =

-This essentially does everything that WP Offload S3 does but is free.
-It includes an import function for importing your current library to S3 that only the pro version of WP Offload S3 has.
-Otherwise, they work almost exactly the same.
+This essentially does everything that WP Offload S3 does but it does a whole lot more.
+This plugin is an essential part of our own development stack when creating WordPress solutions for clients and it was born out of frustration with a other "offload" plugins.

 = Why should I use Imgix? =